Dr Mark Fitzsimons

 - Principal and Co-Investigator on several externally-funded research programmes (see Research Interests)

-2010 - Promoted to Reader in Organic Geochemistry, University of Plymouth
+2010 - Promoted to Associate Professor in Organic Geochemistry, University of Plymouth

 2006 - Elected Fellow of the Royal Society of Chemistry (FRSC)